Where to buy toilet paper: these retailers still have stock

 Looking for loo roll?
 We've hunted high and low to find retailers that still have toilet paper in stock in the UK and US.
-Scroll down to stock up.
-This global loo roll shortage is the result of people stockpiling essentials (see also: where to buy hand sanitizer)
+Scroll down to check availability in your region.

+Readers in the US – we have good news and bad news.
+The bad news is that pretty much everywhere is out of stock for delivery right now.
+Ever since lockdown came into effect, people have been buying in such huge quantities that the toilet paper manufacturers just can't keep up (it's a similar situation with products such as hand sanitizer and Clorox wipes).

+Here's the good news: more toilet paper is coming, according to Kimberly-Clark – the toilet paper manufacturer behind big brands such as Cottonelle and Scott.
+"We are working around the clock to help get these essential products back on the shelf," Arist Mastorides, a representative for Kimberly-Clark North America, told CNBC Make It. "... our teams see those empty shelves and they are working really hard, really safely to make sure that we close the gap."

 Read on for a guide of the online retailers that still have stock of toilet paper available for delivery.
 In the UK, many big supermarkets' delivery slots are very booked up (see our guide to which supermarkets still have delivery slots available? for more on this), but we've hunted down some place where you can still order loo roll for delivery.